gkwa/halfsl500/README.md

 When I started using [golangci-lint](https://github.com/golangci/golangci-lint), I found my code violates [WSL](https://github.com/bombsimon/wsl) suggestions among others of course.

-I [learned](https://github.com/bombsimon/wsl/tree/c862f085c18f8560c5aa50183cb4fbb9a11656c3?tab=readme-ov-file#usage) that I can't use WSL's `--fix` functionality through golangci-lint.
+I learned from [here](https://github.com/bombsimon/wsl/tree/c862f085c18f8560c5aa50183cb4fbb9a11656c3?tab=readme-ov-file#usage) that I can't use WSL's `--fix` functionality through golangci-lint.
 According to WSL's documentation, this means if I want automatic fixes for WSL's suggestions, I have to install WSL as a standalone tool.

 So maybe its best to install all the linter's myself, perhaps they all have one-off quirks like this that prevents golangci-lint to cleanup my code.